cdzombak/CDZUIKitAutoLayoutDebugging/README.md

 ### Carthage

-Add the dependency to your `Cartfile`:
+Add the dependency to your `Cartfile`, and follow the directions [from Carthage's README](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application).

 ```
 github "cdzombak/CDZUIKitAutoLayoutDebugging"